aedward8/BellaCharity/README.md

-# Example Project With PostgreSQL, Express, and React

-End-to-end React app backed by an Express API server, persisting data to PostgreSQL database.
-The project has a very simple interface that fetches data from a single table in the database, and allows you to add rows to that table.
+# Bella Charity Website

+## About

+Bella Charity is a non-profit animal sanctuary and shelter!
+This website is the main online presence for the organization.
+It acts as a portal for people to learn more about the organization, adopt animals, foster animals, volunteer, and also donate!
+The main goal is to connect animals with forever homes & families while creating a safe environment for them throughout the process.

 [See the app in action][live].

 [![Deploy to Heroku][deploy-badge]][deploy-workflow]
 [![Reset Heroku DB][reset-badge]][reset-workflow]

+## Technology

+The Bella Charity website will be built with the PERN stack, which includes Postgres, Express, React & Node.js.

+This project uses George Song’s github repo as baseplate template.It is a monorepo github project that will deploy to Heroku.
+Automatic deployment will also be available with every github merge to the main branch!
+Heroku deployment will include the use of Dockers & Heroku account.

 ## Prerequisites

 ### Docker

 This project relies on Docker to run the PostgreSQL server.
 You must install Docker first before continuing.

 Use one of these methods: